Barasoain Church: Separation of Barásoain and construction of the church

 In 1859, Barásoain was separated from Malolos.
 As a new town and parish, the Our Lady of Mount Carmel was chosen to be its patroness.
 Francisco Arriola was appointed first parish priest on June 1, 1859, and he built the convent.
 A small ermita, constructed by Melchor Fernández in 1816 while he was parish priest of Malolos (1816–1840), served as the temporary parish church.
 One of the existing bells bears the year 1870; installed by Emeterio Rupérez, it was donated by the "principalía (sic) of Malolos."
 The bell was also dedicated to the Our Lady of Mount Carmel of Barásoain.
 Francisco Royo replaced the temporary chapel with a hewn stone church built between 1871 and 1878.
 This was soon destroyed by fire.
 The only remnant of this church is one of its bells, installed by Royo in 1873 and dedicated to Saint Francis Xavier.
 Juan Girón, who succeeded him, used the chapel of the cemetery until this one, too, was destroyed by the earthquakes of 1880.
-Girón then built temporary chapel of nipa and bamboo which was burned down in 1884, during the solemn celebrations of the Feast of Our Lady of Mount Carmel.
+Girón then built a temporary chapel of nipa and bamboo which was burned down in 1884, during the solemn celebrations of the Feast of Our Lady of Mount Carmel.

 In 1885, Girón hired contractor Miguel Magpayo and began construction of a massive church made of masonry and brick.
 The church was completed under Girón's supervision.
 Jorde does not specify the year of its completion; he says only that, "at the time it was completed the pockets of Girón were drained."

 In 1889, Martín Arconada started construction of the belfry and the restoration of the convent.
 Three bells were installed in 1897.
-One of them is was donated by Arconada and dedicated to his namesake, Saint Martin of Tours.
+One of them was donated by Arconada and dedicated to his namesake, Saint Martin of Tours.
 In 1894, Miguel de Vera undertook another restoration of the convent.

 Philippine Revolution and the Malolos Congress

 As tensions were brewing between the Filipino revolutionaries and the Americans who have arrived in the country in the wake of the Spanish–American War, the Philippine Revolutionary Government under the leadership of Emilio Aguinaldo decided to evacuate the capital north from Cavite to Malolos.
 Plans were made to write a new constitution for the soon to be proclaimed Philippine Republic; Barásoain Church was chosen to be the site of the First Philippine Congress, otherwise known as the Malolos Congress, which convened on September 15, 1898 to draft the Malolos Constitution.

 On January 21, 1899, the Malolos Constitution was ratified.
-This paved way for the formal inauguration of the First Philippine Republic on January 23, 1899) with Emilio Aguinaldo taking oath as president.
+This paved the way for the formal inauguration of the First Philippine Republic on January 23, 1899) with Emilio Aguinaldo taking oath as president.
 The outbreak of the Philippine-American War on February 4 plunged the Republic into crisis, and the Malolos Congress held its last session in the last week of February as the Aguinaldo government evacuated for Nueva Ecija.

 On March 31, 1899, American forces captured Malolos and Barásoain, which were placed under military control.